 Europe’s three-group future

 With ITA absorbed, Europe’s commercial aviation industry is settling into three large multi-airline groups: Lufthansa Group, Air France-KLM, and International Airlines Group (BA, Iberia, Aer Lingus, Vueling, LEVEL).
 Below them sit the low-cost giants Ryanair, EasyJet, and Wizz Air.
-The era of independent European flag carriers is effectively over — Tap Portugal and Finnair are the last two left in any meaningful sense, and both are believed to be quietly looking for partners.
+The era of independent European flag carriers is effectively over — TAP Air Portugal and Finnair are the last two left in any meaningful sense — TAP is already in the middle of a privatisation contest, with Lufthansa Group and Air France-KLM among the suitors, and Finnair is widely seen as a future consolidation candidate.

 For travellers, the consolidation has produced both lower average fares on competitive routes and reduced choice on non-competitive ones.
 For aviation history, it brings to a close one of the longest dramas in European industrial policy — Alitalia, by any other name, finally has an owner that can pay its bills.